vasmks/portfolio-code-temp/THIRD_PARTY_NOTICES.md

 - Segmentation Models PyTorch license: MIT
-- Behavior: both packages are installed only through the optional `manet` extra (`pip install -e ".[manet]"`) and are never required by the base install. `TorchManetMasker` performs no model download; the checkpoint path is always supplied explicitly.
+- Behavior: both packages are installed only through the optional `manet` extra (`pip install -e ".[manet]"`) and are never required by the base install. `ManetBubbleMasker` performs no model download; the checkpoint path is always supplied explicitly.
 - Optional checkpoint: `toontra_manet_resnet34_bubble_segmentation.pth` was
   trained for this public reconstruction (MA-Net, `resnet34` encoder) on the public